LuizFelipe789/LuizFelipe789/README.md

 Backend developer and software engineer with experience in Elixir/Erlang.
 I have worked with Agile methodologies, including Scrum and Kanban, to manage development processes effectively.

-Currently learning Python and C++ to improve my OOP skills, following a backend roadmap as a reference to enhance my abilities and address some areas that don't seem as strong.
+Currently learning Python and C++ to improve my OOP skills, following the [backend roadmap](https://roadmap.sh/backend) as a reference to enhance my abilities and address some areas that don't seem as strong.

 ## 🚀 Tech Skills: